Running Amok in Siem Reap: In Search of the Perfect Cambodian Curry

 “Local” restaurants are a dime a dozen these days, but 15 years ago the Khemer Kitchen was the only game in town.

 And ever since, it has remained a shining light of friendly service in a casual setting.
-You can leave your credit card at home, just be sure to come with at least five dollars – you’ll likely spend less than that per person!
+You can leave your credit card at home, just be sure to come with at least ten dollars – you’ll likely spend less than that per person!

 Chanrey Tree